backprop64/DAMM/README.md

 [Sep 2024] DAMM accepted into Scientific Reports!

-## Setup our codebase locally, tested on a linux system with a GPU
+## Setup this codebase locally, tested on a linux system with a GPU
 ```bash
 # create conda enviornent
 conda create -n DAMM python=3.10